 - Reviewing of Manuscripts

-Every submitted paper is independently reviewed by at least two peer-reviewers.
+Every submitted paper is independently reviewed by two peer-reviewers.
 The decision for publication, amendment, or rejection is based upon their reports/recommendation.
-If two or more reviewers consider a manuscript unsuitable for publication in this journal, a statement explaining the basis for the decision will be sent to the authors within three months of the submission date.
+If two reviewers consider a manuscript unsuitable for publication in this journal, a statement explaining the basis for the decision will be sent to the authors within three months of the submission date.

 - Revision of Manuscripts